S1R4TH/Grok-Log-Extraction-Tool-Browser/docs/README.md

 ## iOS Notes

-Extraction has been confirmed to work in Chrome on iOS.
+Extraction has been confirmed to work on iOS.

 However, there are some limitations when viewing the exported HTML on iPhone or iPad: